-China has been the top place of origin for international students in the U.S. but with the tension increasing and multiple choices for study abroad, the growth of Chinese students going to the U.S. has been declined in recent years.
+China has been the top place of origin for international students in the U.S. they contribute nearly US$13 billion to the American economy each year, according to NAFSA: Association of International Educators.

 Graphic3: Top 10 places of origine for international students studying in the U.S.

-请把图片左边的origine去掉，好像是拼错了吧。。。反正有题目也不需要y轴的标记了

-我试着在code里加title = xx, 结果不成功。。。
+However, with the tension extending to academic field and multiple choices for study abroad, the growth of Chinese students going to the U.S. has been declined in recent years.

-Graphic4: line chart of chinese students’ growth
+Graphic4: line chart of Chinese students’ growth

 以下为新增：

 Even they successfully get the visa, international students, including those from China, who want to work in the U.S. after graduation, may find their wings are clipped due to duration limit of their visas and a new interpretation of employers obligations issued by U.S. Citizenship and Immigration Services (USCIS).